 B2B cold calling is one of the most common sales techniques.
 It is also one of the least beloved by business development representatives.
 However, as you will find out in this article, B2B cold calling is still one of the most successful techniques that helps businesses generate millions of dollars.

 As one would expect, there are ways to make B2B cold calling more effective.
-In this article, you will find out what are the B2B cold calling basics, tips and myths that business development representatives should not believe.
+In this article, you will find out what the B2B cold calling basics are, as well as what tips and myths business development representatives should not believe.

 What Is B2B Cold Calling